cambridge-ceu/csd3/systems/software.md

 # pip new packages
 deactivate
 ```

+An alternative syntax is `python3 -m venv py37`

 Note that when this is set up, one only needs to restart from the `source` command.
 The `pip` is appropriate for installing small number of package; otherwise Anaconda ([https://www.anaconda.com/](https://www.anaconda.com/)) and Jupyter notebook ([https://jupyter.org/](https://jupyter.org/)) are useful.